AxonIQ/reference-guide/part-iii-infrastructure-components/event-processing.md

 publisher.start(); // to start publishing all events
 ```

 Axon provides a `DefaultProducerFactory`, which attempts to reuse created instances to avoid continuous creation of new ones.
 It's creation uses a similar builder pattern.
-The builder requires a `configs` Map, which are the settings Kafka to use for the Kafka client, such as the Kafka instance locations.
+The builder requires a `configs` Map, which are the settings to use for the Kafka client, such as the Kafka instance locations.
 Please check the Kafka guide for the possible settings and their values.

 ```java
 DefaultProducerFactory.builder(configs)